MartinKolarik/is-minified-code/README.md

 # is-minified-code

-Check if a piece of code is minified.
+Check if a piece of JS/CSS is minified.
+Tested on the 10k most popular [jsDelivr](https://www.jsdelivr.com) packages.

 ## Installation